 Instead of relying on public opinion and speculation, we wanted to get the facts straight and find out which neighborhoods in Toledo are the best.
 If you’re in one of the places we’re about to highlight, odds are you know you’ve got it made.

-Read on to see how we determined the places around Toledo that deserve a little bragging rights.
+Read on to see how we determined the places around Toledo that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Toledo.

-How do you determine the best neighborhoods in Toledo?
+How do you determine the top neighborhoods in Toledo for 2018?

 Using crime, census, and extrapolated BLS data, we arrived at the following set of criteria: